kavismith/VPN-Setup/README.md

 </p>
 <p>
-once you have clicked download, go to your downloads in your folder file and open the download.
-Then go through the stept to download Proton VPN on your Remote Desktop
+After clicking the "Download" button on the Proton VPN website, go to your "Downloads" folder in your file directory on your Remote Desktop.
+Locate the downloaded Proton VPN installer file, open it, and then follow the provided steps to install Proton VPN on your Remote Desktop.
 </p>